 |Licensed to rip up the road in 95 countries|

-Made from grey card, printed in several languages, and coming in two variants (one for Iraq, Brazil and North Korea, and one for the rest of the world) it looks like nothing so much as a second world war era identity card.
+Made from grey card, printed in several languages, and coming in two versions (one for Iraq, Brazil and North Korea, and one for the rest of the world) it looks like nothing so much as a second world war era identity card.
 An essential addition to any document pack, if only to look like a proper hardy traveller.

 And that was pretty much it until May, when just six weeks from departure we started to think about accommodation.
 We were planning to avoid cities and camp most of the time - Steve and Mark would have liked nothing more than to set up tents in a ditch somewhere and fight bears all night, whereas Simon and I were keen to at least have somewhere clean for a shower and a shit - but we all thought it might be an idea to book somewhere to stay in Istanbul.
 Easily sorted.